rust-lang/compiler-team/README.md

 ## Working Groups
 Much of the ongoing work and initiatives from the compiler team are performed by working groups.
-Working groups are a great way for new contributors to get involved as they provide a stream of tasks all focused around one area and have designed channels for help and advice.
+Working groups are a great way for new contributors to get involved as they provide a stream of tasks all focused around one area and have designated channels for help and advice.
 All of the active working groups are listed below:

 Name                                               | Leads                                                   | Short Description                                                | Start Date    | Status       | Zulip Stream                          | Regular meetings                                  | Labels       |